LighghtEeloo/clash-from-the-gates-up/doc/0-prelude.md

 # Prelude: Waking Up, Loaded

 Prelude means an action or event serving as an introduction to something more important.
 Well, it basically means `#include <bits/stdc++.h>` for C++.
-We'll see how the word is used in clash later on.
+We'll see how the word is used in Clash later on.

 ## Architect.
 We really should start a new project.

 Suppose the name of the repo is `my-clash-project`.
-Suppose you've got vscode and docker set up.
+Suppose you've got VSCode and Docker set up.

 1. First, make sure you have `stack`.
 2. Next, run `stack new my-clash-project clash-lang/simple`.
 3. Then, copy  `.devcontainer/` directory from here to your fresh project root.
-4. Finally, open `vscode` for out of box Haskell experience.
+4. Finally, open VSCode for out-of-box Haskell experience.
-5. You don't need to but, if you're just too curious, read the `README.md` in your project root.
+5. You don't need to, but if you're too curious, read the `README.md` in your project root.

+Though you're unlikely to do this by yourself since you've got teammates on your team, it's good to know how to.

 ## Engineer.
 I want to add a new file.

 It's actually called a `module`.

-1. Go to `*.cabal` file under project root.
+1. Go to `*.cabal` file under the project root.
 2. Search for `exposed-modules` under `library`.
 3. Add the file, with or without `.hs`.
 Both have the same effect.

 ## Theorist.
 Documentations.

-The portals to random clash documentations are placed here.
-If you want to figure things out by yourself like me, this is the ~~right~~ wrong place to come (too random at the moment).
+The portals to random Clash documentation are placed here.
+If you want to figure things out by yourself, like me, this is the ~~right~~ wrong place to come (too random at the moment).

 [clash-lang/clash-compiler: Haskell to VHDL/Verilog/SystemVerilog compiler (github.com)](https://github.com/clash-lang/clash-compiler)